flynn/flynn/website/source/docs/development.html.md

 $ tup
 ```

-This will do things like build go binaries and create Docker images.
+This will do things like build Go binaries and create Docker images.
 If you're interested in
 exactly what `tup` will build, take a look at the `Tupfiles` in various subdirectories.

 If any build command fails, `tup` will output an error and abort the entire build.
 You can then
 fix the issue and then re-run `tup`.

-If you want to rebuild all go binaries, `tup` has no equivalent of `make clean`, so
+If you want to rebuild all Go binaries, `tup` has no equivalent of `make clean`, so
 you will need to run `git clean` before running `tup`.
 We have an alias for doing this:

 ```